Multilevel Geometric Optimization for Regularised Constrained Linear Inverse Problems: Experiments

 \section{Experiments}

 In this section we numerically evaluate the proposed approach.
-In a first experiment we compare the Riemannian Gradient (RG) descent performed by our approach with a state-of-the-art Accelerated Bregmann Proximal Gradient (ABPG) method \cite{Hanzely:2021vc}.
-In a second experiment we evaluate one-level vs. two-level (2L) schemes and compare our approach using Riemannian Gradient descent with a state-of-the-art first-order multilevel approach~\cite{Kocvara:2016} based on Projected Gradients (PG).
+In a first experiment we compare the Riemannian Gradient (RG) descent, see Algorithm ~\ref{alg:RG-Armijo}, with a state-of-the-art Accelerated Bregmann Proximal Gradient (ABPG) method \cite{Hanzely:2021vc}.
+In a second experiment we evaluate one-level vs. two-level (2L) schemes and compare our approach using Riemannian Gradient descent on both fine and coarse grids with a state-of-the-art first-order multilevel approach~\cite{Kocvara:2016} based on Projected Gradients (PG).